medoxsmartchain/docs/fuse-services/thegraph.md

 ---
 description: >-
-  Build of The Graph, we expose a GraphQL API to access the data on the Nordek Network
+  Build of The Graph, we expose a GraphQL API to access the data on the MEDOX Network
 ---